rmacdonaldsmith/HashedWheelTimer/README.md

 # HashedWheelTimer
-An implementation of the HashedWheelTImer data structure based on this paper: http://cseweb.ucsd.edu/users/varghese/PAPERS/twheel.ps.Z
+An implementation of the HashedWheelTimer data structure based on this paper: http://cseweb.ucsd.edu/users/varghese/PAPERS/twheel.ps.Z